 (b) the effectiveness and dependability of services provided by a health service provider.

+[Section 34 amended: No. 24 of 2020 s.
+65.]

 35. Commercial activities

 (1) A health service provider may earn revenue by engaging in commercial activities that are not inconsistent with, and do not have an adverse effect on, the performance of its other functions.